tan0101/AMRGlobal/README.md

 # Instructions for use

 After installing the project, run each available code using _python code_name.py_.
-For the codes get_weights.py , weighted_chi_square_AMR.py , ML_AMR_pipeline.py , ML_AMR_pipeline_Population_correction.py , get_antibiotic_class_RSI.py , get_feature_rate.py and get_feature_rate_Population_correction.py include after the code name the name of the specie between quotation marks.
-The other codes will automatically import the corresponding data from the **Data** folder and will produce the following output:
+In addition, for the codes get_weights.py , weighted_chi_square_AMR.py , ML_AMR_pipeline.py , ML_AMR_pipeline_Population_correction.py , get_antibiotic_class_RSI.py , get_feature_rate.py and get_feature_rate_Population_correction.py include after the code name the name of the specie between quotation marks.
+All codes will automatically import the corresponding data from the **Data** folder and will produce the following output:

 * get_weights.py:
 * weighted_chi_square_AMR.py: